byronm88/455-lab-assignments/README.md

 # 455-lab-assignments

-Lab Assignments for Software Engineer in training
+Lab Assignments for Software Engineers in training

 #Byron Maung-U